 For example, one riddle/pun might be “This bird and an airline pilot have one thing in common.
 They’re high flying.”
 The answer to this exercise is the eagle.
 And of course, a key is hidden under the wing of the statue of an eagle.

 Another clue might come in the form of what has a lot of eyes but can’t see?”
 The answer?
 A potato.
 It turns out one of the keys is embedded in the potato with the hole out of sight.

-The team has to use its experience, mastery of bad jokes, and thinking to find the keys before the lion is delivered to their cage.
+The team has to use its experience, mastery of riddles, and critical thinking to find the keys before the lion is released in their cage.

 A final escape room idea has four additional people in the room with the team.
 In ten minutes, because of a serum he or she took, one of the people will turn into a zombie.
 None of the four people know which of them has been infected.

 Your team has to figure out which is the pre-zombie and use handcuffs the suspect to a pipe in the room.
 If you’re wrong, the real zombie is in the room with you.